jkliber/pdsnd_github/README.md

 ### The Bikeshare project provides information from 3 different cities

-### Files used
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+### BikeShare.py and Chicago, Washington, and New York City csv files

+### Credit goes to Udacity Data Science class.